WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/California/AggregatedAmounts/ReadME.md

  - Hydrologic_Regions shapefile.
  - Water_Plan_Planning_Areas shapefile.
  - DAUCO shapefile.

+  ## Storage for WaDE 2.0 Source and Processed Water Data
+The 1) raw input data shared by the state / state agency / data provider (excel, csv, shapefiles, PDF, etc), & the 2) csv processed input data ready to load into the WaDE database, can both be found within the WaDE sponsored Google Drive.
+Please contact WaDE staff if unavailable or if you have any questions about the data.
+- California Aggregated Water Budget Data: https://drive.google.com/drive/folders/1bSCO5A2Rl82aQB0QsjIRsAepafs2jNDY?usp=sharing

 ## Summary of Data Prep
 The following text summarizes the process used by the WSWC staff to prepare and share CDWR's aggregated water budget data for inclusion into the Water Data Exchange (WaDE 2.0) project.
 For a complete mapping outline, see *CA_Aggregated Schema Mapping to WaDE_QAR.xlsx*.
 Six executable code files were used to extract the CDWR's aggregated water budget data from the above mentioned input files.
 Each code file is numbered for order of operation.
 The first code file (pre-process) was built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining five code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
 The last code file *(AggregatedAmounts_facts)* is dependent on the previous files.
 Those six code files are as follows...